 Bycatch limits on petrale sole, an overfished groundfish species, have significantly limited catch of English sole.
 However, due to above-average petrale sole reproduction and survival rates in the past few years and overall productivity of flatfish stocks, managers slightly increased petrale sole bycatch limits for 2012.
-In addition, petrale sole populations are on target to be declared no longer overfished and rebuilt in 2013.
-As a result, current 2012 catch limits could be more than doubled by the 2013 - 2014 management cycle and fishing season.
-Successful rebuilding of the petrale resource should have a positive effect on the English sole fishery.
+Petrale sole are no longer overfished and populations are rebuilding; this should have a positive effect on the English sole fishery.
+In addition, petrale sole populations are rebuilding, and catch limits have been increased for 2013.
+Continued rebuilding of the petrale resource should have a positive effect on the English sole fishery.

 - Ocean perch

 - FISHING RATE

 Click the icons to learn more about each criteria

 English soleLAUNCH GALLERY

 English sole is not true sole (which is found only in the Atlantic), but is related more closely to flounder.
 A mild-tasting fish, English sole has been harvested off the West Coast since the late 1800s.
 Today, most U.S.-caught English sole is harvested by trawlers over sandy, muddy bottoms off Oregon, California, and Washington.
 A small amount is also harvested in the Gulf of Alaska.

 Since groundfish are often caught together, harvests of more abundant species such as English sole have been limited by the need to rebuild the remaining overfished species.
 In early 2011, managers implemented a “catch share program” for the West Coast groundfish trawl fishery to help address this issue.
 Under this program, managers divide the annual catch limit for the fishery into shares controlled by fishermen.
 Fishermen can catch their share whenever they want, allowing them the flexibility to better plan their season, fish during safer weather and when market prices for their catch are highest, and reduce bycatch of overfished species.